 My Left Breast is Larger Than my Right Could It Still Just Be Swelling or Maybe Fluid? (photo)

 Thank you for the photographs and it appears that you are healing well.
 The asymmetry could be something very normal with each side going at its own pace or even related to asymmetry that you had before surgery.
 If the breast is very firm or has become "more swollen" over time, it is possible that there is fluid within the breast pocket that needs to be drained.
 There is no bruising, so the likelihood of blood is small.
 Follow up with your plastic surgeon to be evaluated in person as they will be the best one to decide.

 Asymmetry after Breast Augmentation?

 At this stage in your recovery, some breast asymmetry is very common.
 This does not necessarily mean anything of significance; in other words, it is much too early to evaluate the end results of your surgical procedure.

-I would suggest that you allow for several months ( preferably at least 6) before you evaluate the end results of surgery; you may find that in the meantime the press will change significantly in size, shape, and symmetry.
+I would suggest that you allow for several months ( preferably at least 6) before you evaluate the end results of surgery; you may find that in the meantime the breasts will change significantly in size, shape, and symmetry.